-In the Bond Resolution, the Water, Sewer and Drainage Debt Service Fund is created, and the proceeds from all taxes levied, assessed, and collected for and on account of the Bonds authorized by the Bond Resolution shall be deposited, as collected, in such fund.
+In the Bond Resolution, the Water, Sewer and Drainage Debt Service Fund is confirmed, and the proceeds from all taxes levied, assessed, and collected for and on account of the Bonds authorized by the Bond Resolution shall be deposited, as collected, in such fund.

-The District also maintains a Road Debt Service Fund and Pledged TIRZ Revenue Fund that are not pledged to the Bonds.
-Funds in the Road Debt Service Fund and Pledged TIRZ Revenue Fund are not available to pay principal and interest on the Bonds.
+The District also maintains a Road Debt Service Fund and a Pledged TIRZ Revenue Fund that are not pledged to the Bonds.
+Funds in the Road Debt Service Fund and the Pledged TIRZ Revenue Fund are not available to pay principal and interest on the Bonds.

 Accrued interest and six months of capitalized interest on the Bonds shall be deposited into the Water, Sewer and Drainage Debt Service Fund upon receipt.
-The remaining proceeds from sale of the Bonds, including interest earnings thereon, shall be used to retire the 2017 BAN with the remainder, deposited into the Water, Sewer and Drainage Capital Projects Fund to pay additional costs of acquiring or constructing District water, sanitary sewer, and drainage facilities and to pay the costs of issuing the Bonds.
+The remaining proceeds from sale of the Bonds, including interest earnings thereon, shall be deposited into the Water, Sewer and Drainage Capital Projects Fund to pay costs of acquiring or constructing District water, sanitary sewer, and drainage facilities and to pay the costs of issuing the Bonds.
 See "USE AND DISTRIBUTION OF BOND PROCEEDS" for a more complete description of the use of Bond proceeds.